PagerDuty/pdpyras/sphinx/source/user_guide.rst

 In this way, a single API request can more efficiently perform multiple update actions.

-It is important to note, however, that certain actions such as updating incidents require the ``From`` header, which should be the login email address of a valid PagerDuty user.
+It is important to note, however, that updating incidents requires using a user-scoped access token or setting the ``From`` header to the login email address of a valid PagerDuty user.
 To set this, pass it through using the ``headers`` keyword argument, or set the :attr:`pdpyras.APISession.default_from` property, or pass the email address as the ``default_from`` keyword argument when constructing the session initially.

 Error Handling
 --------------
-For any of the methods that do not return `requests.Response`_, when the API responds with a non-success HTTP status other than rate limiting, the method will not return the decoded body.
-Instead, when this happens, a :class:`pdpyras.PDClientError` exception is raised.
-This way, methods can always be expected to return the same structure of data based on the API being used.
-If there is a break in this expectation, the flow is appropriately interrupted.
+For any of the methods that do not return `requests.Response`_, when the API responds with a non-success HTTP status, the method will raise a :class:`pdpyras.PDClientError` exception.
+This way, these methods can always be expected to return the same structure of data based on the API being used, and there is no need to differentiate between the response schema for a successful request and one for an error response.

-This exception class has the `requests.Response`_ object as its ``response`` property (whenever the exception pertains to a HTTP error).
-One can thus define specialized error handling logic in which the REST API response data (i.e. headers, code and body) are directly available.
+The exception class has the `requests.Response`_ object as its ``response`` property whenever the exception pertains to a HTTP error.
+One can thus define specialized error handling logic in which the REST API response data (i.e. headers, code and body) are available in the catching scope.

 For instance, the following code prints "User not found" in the event of a 404, prints out the user's email if the user exists, raises the underlying